Untitled.png

 Then we made another BIG connection ...

 If we made one abstracted front-end website out of this middleware we could make many front-end websites.
 This was made possible by mixing in our sub-sites module.
 The Sub-sites module was a module initially developed for CHIMB.ca.
 It allows groups to create their own subject-specific internal sub-sites that could contain their content + adopt content others created.
 By combining this new middleware module with sub-sites we could now for the first time allow teams to orchestrate their content into the equivalent of a completely free-standing experience.
+This approach to hosting is commonly referred to as a JamStack.

 We have been running a few test examples of this with ...